Jojo-Mitchell/health-data-dashboard/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details

-Acknowledgments
+## Acknowledgments

-/disease.sh for providing the COVID-19 API
+* disease.sh for providing the COVID-19 API
-/shadcn/ui for the component library
+* shadcn/ui for the component library
-/Recharts for chart components
+* Recharts for chart components